2.2 Chemistry, Terminology, and Acronyms

 As discussed in Section 2.4, some PFECAs have been developed or used as replacements for other PFAS that are phased out of production and use.
 This includes GenX chemicals (see text box).
 Other emerging fluorinated replacement PFECAs more recently detected in the environment, such as perfluoro-2-methoxyacetic acid (PFMOAA), are described in Sun et al. (2016).

-(Wang et al. 2013; Buck 2015; USEPA 2018).
 Prior to their use in PTFE production, GenX chemicals were produced as a byproduct of other manufacturing processes (NC DEQ 2018).
-From the draft GenX Toxicity Assessment document by ATSDR (2018), HFPO also is used to manufacture other HFPO-DA derivatives, fluoropolymers and perfluoropolyethers, and other specialty agrochemical, semiconductor, and pharmaceutical applications.
+From the GenX Toxicity Assessment document by USEPA (2022), HFPO also is used to manufacture other HFPO-DA derivatives, fluoropolymers and perfluoropolyethers, and other specialty agrochemical, semiconductor, and pharmaceutical applications.
 HFPO-trimer acid and longer polymer fluorides can be formed from reaction of HFPO-DA.
-Further discussion of the GenX chemicals is provided in Section 2.4.6.
-The chemical structure of the ammonium salt is shown in Figure 2-8. |

-Figure 2-8.
+Figure 2-9.
 Example replacement chemistry structure for GenX Ammonium Salt.

 - fully fluorinated six-carbon ring